-Here’s a simple recipe for Furikake Salmon with shiitake mushrooms, avocado and scallions.
+Flavorful Furikake Salmon with shiitake mushrooms, sauteed cabbage, avocado and scallions.
 Serve this over rice or keep it low carb and serve over a bed of sauteed cabbage and skip the rice.
-For even more flavor, use Smoked Mushrooms!
 A fast and easy dinner recipe that can be made in under 30 minutes!
+With a video!

 Now every time I witness a strong person, I want to know: What dark did you conquer in your story?
 Mountains do not rise without earthquakes.―

-These Furikake Salmon Bowls were dinner tonight- fast and easy to put together and full of great flavor!
-Furikake, if unfamiliar is a Japanese seasoning that can be purchased at most grocery stores (it’s even a Trader Joes now!) or simply made at home with nori and toasted sesame seeds.
+These Furikake Salmon Bowls are fast and easy to put together and full of great flavor!
+Furikake, if unfamiliar is a Japanese seasoning that can be purchased at most grocery stores (it’s even at Trader Joe’s now!) or simply made at home with nori and toasted sesame seeds.

 It does wonders for fish, veggies and rice, and that’s how we are using it here.
 I especially love it on salmon and avocado, so tasty!

-For the cabbage option (or use both) saute the cabbage in a little sesame oil, until lightly wilted.
+For the cabbage option saute the cabbage in a little sesame oil, until lightly wilted.

 Spoon the flavorful pan sauce over top and sprinkle the salmon generously with Furikake!

-Hope you enjoy these fast and healthy Furikake Salmon Bowls!
-Let me know what you think in the comments below.
+Hope you enjoy this fast and flavorful Furikake Salmon!
+Let us know what you think in the comments below.

 You may also enjoy: